 Pre-workouts or pills with caffeine have other ingredients that support muscle growth, strength, and repair.

-The benefits of coffee are numerous.
-Many studies show that it is a healthy beverage.
+Studies by the National Institutes of Health (NIH) show that it is a healthy beverage.
 Here are only a few of the positive effects:

 Are There Adverse Effects Of Coffee?

 A lot of people wonder if it's cool to down coffee before hitting the gym.
 Sure, you can have coffee pre-workout.
 Just skip the sugary stuff—black coffee's better for your health and helps dodge extra calories, especially if weight loss is your game.